maoyuans/chronicles-of-terre/homebrew/Feats.md

 Note that due to using a modified version of firearms, the Gunner feat in TCE is not available.

+## Antagonizer

+You are talented at antagonizing others, provoking them to focus their attention on you.
+You gain the following benefits:
+- Increase your Wis or Cha score by 1, to a maximum of 20.
+- As a bonus action, you can antagonize and distract a creature within 30 ft that can see or hear you, and force them to make a Wis save.
+The DC for this save is equal to 8 + Prof + the modifier for the ability increased by this feat.
+On a fail, until the end of its next turn, the creature has disadvantage on all attacks against targets other than you.
+You can use this feature a number of times equal to your proficiency modifier per long rest.

+## Bastion

+You stand guard on the battlefield between your friends and your foes, shielding those behind you from attacks.
+You gain the following benefits:
+- Increase your Str or Con score by 1, to a maximum of 20.
+- When a creature within 5 ft of you makes an attack against a target other than you, or when a creature makes an attack against a target within 5 ft of you, you can use your reaction to become the target of this attack instead.

 ## Firearm Specialist

 You are trained in the usage of firearms, with proficiency comparable to that of a skilled hunter with bows and arrows.
 You gain the following benefits: